lyda/spreadsheet/README.rst

 * Ideas for mocking gdata?
 * Is `issue580`_ fixed yet?
 If so remove the ``str()`` calls for GetCells parameters.
+* Code layout - split things into modules so it's not one monlithic script now that there's an install process.

 Features and hardening
 ~~~~~~~~~~~~~~~~~~~~~~